The statistics speak for themselves.

 - Is discounted for employers that use Highmark insurance for their group health insurance

-In the Pittsburgh area, due to Highmark being a dominant player in the health insurance market, United Concordia is a very popular option.
+In the Pittsburgh area, United Concordia is a very popular option.
+Most popular around due to Highmark being a dominant player in the health insurance market

 United Health Care (UHC) is a national provider commonly utilized by businesses in the Pittsburgh region.
 UHC primarily provides group medical insurance but also offers dental insurance and other supplemental insurance products.